kaysush/keep-it-clean/README.md

 Current features have following limitations :
 * Works on files in root of directory
 * Works only on MP3 files
+* If there is a problem in middle of the process it can't rollback the already made changes